 - A Reassurance that they are New Zealand made

 - Most are One-a-day doses

-Pure Gold – Pharmacy Strength Calamari Gold
+Pure Gold – High Strength Calamari Gold

 It is easy to be confused about which Omega product is right for you.
 But if you want a supplement that will help support your eyes, heart, brain health and cognitive function think Calamari Gold Oil.
 This oil offers one distinct difference over Fish Oil and Krill Oil…. it has a very high DHA concentration.
 Why is this important?